-The American Cancer Society’s estimates for esophageal cancer in the United States for 2019 are:
+The American Cancer Society’s estimates for esophageal cancer in the United States are:

 Esophageal cancer is more common among men than among women.

 The esophagus is part of the digestive system and aids in moving food from the throat to the stomach.
 Esophageal cancer forms from pre-cancerous (abnormal) cellular growth within the esophagus.
 There are two common forms of esophageal cancer squamous cell carcinoma and adenocarcinoma.

 Squamous cell carcinoma is cancer that arises from the flat cells lining the esophagus.
 Squamous cell carcinoma usually forms in the upper or middle part of the esophagus.

 Adenocarcinoma is cancer that arises from the glandular cells that line the esophagus.
 Adenocarcinoma usually arises in the lower part of to the esophagus approaching the stomach.

 The Gastrointestinal Tumor Service (GITS) at UT Medical Center is designed to provide easy access to a multidisciplinary team specializing in diagnosing and treating esophageal cancers.

 The Cancer Institute at The University of Tennessee Medical Center offers the broadest spectrum of cancer specialists and services to care for our patients with esophageal cancer.

 Our team provides patients with esophageal cancer access to all of their cancer care including surgical consultations, radiation therapy, genetic counseling/testing, chemotherapy infusions, and supportive/integrative health services.